LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 ### Does it really need to be more complicated than just doing the Terraform?

->Our goal should always be to cut waste and remove unnecessary complexity from our data pipelines.
-Doing so, not only helps reduce our platform running costs, it reduces the total cost of ownership (TCO) as provisioning procedures are also simplified.
-With that goal in mind, we want our pipeline maintenance as much as possible, to be handled at the ***platform engineering*** level.
+>We should always try to cut waste and remove unnecessary complexity from our data pipelines, to reduce our platform running costs and reduce the total cost of ownership (TCO) by simplifying our procedures.
+We want our pipeline maintenance to run smoothly at the ***platform engineering*** level.
 >
->Notwithstanding radical vendor upgrades to ***Tascomi API*** in future, the next iteration of this playbook guide should be focussed on the deployment, with code changes ***only*** made to the [Terraform script](https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/etl/24-aws-glue-tascomi-data.tf) and taking focus away from the Python development by making those code changes unnecessary.
-Making this a simple task for analysts to undertake and meeting the reasonable expectations of service managers preferring that adding resources to the Data Platform is a simple request and easy to deliver.
+>Notwithstanding radical vendor upgrades to ***Tascomi API*** in future, the next iteration of this playbook guide should focus on actual deployment and away from Python development.
+Making this a simple task for analysts to undertake.
 >
->Further, having refocussed our attention on the ***platform engineering*** we ought to look more closely at optimizing the **Terraform** for future product iterations.
-For example, the **Parse** and **Recast** jobs handle multi-table parameters which is very convenient for testing and saves us a lot of time.
-However, scheduling them to run that way in **Production** isn't necessary optimal and in fact it is suspected that it is not.
-Not least, because as the number of tables grows then then we lose control of the compute running cost.
+>Then, with renewed attention upon the [Terraform scripting](https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/etl/24-aws-glue-tascomi-data.tf), we can look seriously at optimizing the running of those multi-table parameterized jobs.
+Should they also run one table at a time, as happens with the **API resource** *response* processing?
+That is just the kind of ***platform engineering*** hypothesis we ought to be testing, whether it might reduce our running costs, or limits our per-job compute resource need in order to make the overall production pipeline more scalable.
 >
->But if those jobs can run with multi-table parameters then of course they can also run with just a single table parameter, and so the responsibility of processing multiple tables individually would be delegated back to the Terraform scripting, which in fact already happens for the **API resource** *response* processing.
-This is the kind of ***platform engineering*** hypothesis we ought to be testing refactoring and optimizing most of the time so that we can both reduce our running costs while making our production pipelines more scalable.
->
->But we should at least make sure the lessons learned and suggested improvements are made actionable for all future such API-integrated data ingestion pipelines.
-Indeed anything we can learn from this development, done early on in the history of the Data Platform while we were still learning, is of great value to future development of the Data Platform.
+>The lessons learned and improvements suggested here, should be made actionable for all future such API-integrated data ingestion pipelines.
+Indeed, anything we can learn from this development, done early on in the history of the Data Platform while we were still learning, should contribute to the future development of the Data Platform.

 ---